mesopelagique/OpenWith4D/README.md

 Utility scripts to open with 4D for macOS from Terminal and other apps.

+## Why?

-> If its a source file (`.4dm`), it will open the parent project, and then file.
-The current version of 4D do not allow that and just do nothing if its not a file of the current base.
+The current version of 4D do not allow to open the project folder or a source file not in current opened project.

+This script will find associated project file to open it.

 ## Install on macOS

-Download and add execution right
+Download using terminal

 ```bash
 sudo curl -L https://raw.githubusercontent.com/mesopelagique/OpenWith4D/master/macos/4d -o /usr/local/bin/4d && chmod +x /usr/local/bin/4d
 ```

 > 💡 Your password will be prompted to install in `/usr/local/bin`

+or If you need only [quick action](#quick-action) section

 ## Usage